-- 1. Member States shall reject an application for authorisation for admission as a seasonal worker whenever the conditions set out in Article 5 or 5b are not met or whenever the documents presented have been fraudulently acquired, or falsified, or tampered with. - 2.
-Member States may verify whether the vacancy in question could be filled by nationals of the Member State concerned or by other EU citizens, or by third-country nationals lawfully residing in the Member State and already forming part of its labour market in accordance with national or Union law, in which case they may reject the application.
+- 1. Member States shall reject an application for authorisation for the purpose of seasonal work whenever the conditions set out in Article 5 or 5b are not met or whenever the documents presented have been fraudulently acquired, or falsified, or tampered with. - 2.
+Member States may verify whether the vacancy in question could be filled by nationals of the Member State concerned or by other EU citizens, or by third-country nationals lawfully residing in the Member State, in which case they may reject the application.
 This paragraph shall apply without prejudice to the principle of Union preference as expressed in the relevant provisions of the Act of Accession of 2005. - 2a.
-Member States may reject an application for authorisation for admission as a seasonal worker on the ground set out in Article 5a (1). - 3.
-Member States may reject an application for authorisation for admission as a seasonal worker if the employer:

-(a) has been sanctioned in conformity with national law for undeclared work and/or illegal employment;
+Member States may reject an application for authorisation for the purpose of seasonal work on the ground set out in Article 5a. - 3.
+Member States may reject an application for authorisation for the purpose of seasonal work if the employer: - (a) has been sanctioned in conformity with national law for undeclared work and/or illegal employment or has filed for bankruptcy or is otherwise insolvent or if no economic activity is taking place;